28547939/vpncore/README.md

 2. **VPN containers**: providing Internet connectivity to clients via an external VPN connection, such as OpenVPN or Wireguard.
 Generally, client traffic is directed into the VPN container via GRE route or SOCKS connection.
    * **`vpndns` container**: each host as a unique `vpndns` container, running a `vpndns` instance, which forwards DNS requests (originating from that host or from elsewhere) to VPN containers on that host, based on policy.
 It also supports other functionality - see below.
 An implementation is included in this repository.
-* **Internal/WAN services**: services which are not necessarily connected to the Internet but which are accessible across the WAN (labeled "Internal WAN container" above).
+3. **Internal/WAN services**: services which are not necessarily connected to the Internet but which are accessible across the WAN (labeled "Internal WAN container" above).
-* Other containers: whatever other containers the host might have.
+4. Other containers: whatever other containers the host might have.

-The first four container types are discussed in the following sections.
+These four container types are discussed in the following sections.

 ### I. IPsec containers